 Other free trade agreements

 Goods that may be imported free of Customs duty, or to a reduced rate of duty, according to the free trade agreements established between the EFTA-parties with specific countries, or Norway's bilateral agricultural agreements with the same countries, are indicated in connection to the respective subheading/commodity code for the product in question together with the country code (or group of countries), with the applicable duty rate.
-Such agreements are established with the following countries: Albania (AL), Bosnia-Herzegovina (BA), Canada (CA), Chile (CL), Colombia (CO), Costa Rica (CR), Egypt (EG), The Faroe Islands (FO), Georgia (GE), Gulf Cooperation Council (GCC), Hong Kong, China (HK), Israel (IL), Jordan (JO), Republic of Korea (KR), Lebanon (LB), Macedonia (MK), Montenegro (ME), Morocco (MA), Mexico (MX), Panama (PA), PLO on behalf of the Palestinian Authority (PS), Peru (PE), The Philippines (PH), Serbia (RS), Singapore (SG), The South African Customs Union (SACU), Tunisia (TN), Turkey (TR) and Ukraine (UA).
+Such agreements are established with the following countries: Albania (AL), Bosnia-Herzegovina (BA), Canada (CA), Chile (CL), Colombia (CO), Costa Rica (CR), Ecuador (EC), Egypt (EG), The Faroe Islands (FO), Georgia (GE), Great Britain and Northern Ireland in addition to the Shetland Islands, Isle of Man and The British Channel Islands (GB), Gulf Cooperation Council (GCC), Hong Kong, China (HK), Indonesia (ID), Israel (IL), Jordan (JO), Republic of Korea (KR), Lebanon (LB), Macedonia (MK), Montenegro (ME), Morocco (MA), Mexico (MX), Panama (PA), PLO on behalf of the Palestinian Authority (PS), Peru (PE), The Philippines (PH), Serbia (RS), Singapore (SG), The South African Customs Union (SACU), Tunisia (TN), Turkey (TR) and Ukraine (UA).